Common Life Safety Code Violations - Inspect Point

-Codes and Standards from the National Fire Protection Agency
+Codes and Standards from the NFPA

-The NFPA 101 document for Life Safety Codes is almost 1,000 pages long and is extremely comprehensive.
-While it can be hard to say there can ever be too much information on fire code and workplace safety, it’s hard to imagine anyone has the time to read all of that.
-In fact, the NFPA has released a few videos on how to navigate the document.
-That’s why we’ve put together this list of some of the most common life safety code violations of the Life Safety Code (aka LSC).
+For some added support, we’ve put together a list of some of the most common violations of the Life Safety Code (aka LSC).
 However, it should be noted before we start that this list is not a matter of official law, but a list of general requirements and safety standards put forth by the NFPA.

 life safety code violations can sometimes be linked to sprinkler system maintenance